langchain-ai/langchain/docs/extras/modules/model_io/prompts/example_selectors/custom_example_selector.md

 # Custom example selector

-In this tutorial, we'll create a custom example selector that selects every alternate example from a given list of examples.
+In this tutorial, we'll create a custom example selector that selects examples randomly from a given list of examples.

 An `ExampleSelector` must implement two methods: